andruhon/moment-weekday-calc/README.md

 moment('14 Feb 2014').weekdayCalc('23 Feb 2014',[5]); //2
 moment('14 Feb 2014').isoWeekdayCalc('23 Feb 2014',[5]); //2
 ```

+It is also **possible to subtract** days with all "add" functions by passing a negative value.

 Calculate when is it 5 business days from now:
 ```JavaScript